Indes Virtual Platform Policy

 Academic dishonesty is defined as the inability of maintaining academic integrity within a learning environment.
 It includes but is not limited to the following situations:

-- Plagiarism: is comprised of but not limited to the following the action, which can intentional or not:
+- Plagiarism: iIt is comprised of, but not limited to, the following actions, which may or may not be intentional:

-- Copy-and-paste text of any online document without use of quotes and appropriate citation of source;
+- Copy-and-paste text of any online document without using quotes and properly cite the source;

-- Copy text from any source (in print or digital format) without use of quotes and proper citation;
+- Copy text from any source (in print or digital format) without using quotes and proper citation;

 - Present any work done by someone else as your own;

 - Missing proper citation of sources of information and ideas;

 - Edit slightly texts (change of a few words or order of words) that come from an external source without providing proper citation;

 - Translate text without providing proper citation of actual source;

 - Dishonesty: comprised but not limited to the following actions:

 - Offer bribes for the elaboration of tasks, and present them partially or fully as your own;